 The Branch is a part of Factory Mutual Insurance Company (the "Company").
-The Company is incorporated in the United States.

-The Company is a wholly owned subsidiary of Factory Mutual Insurance Company ("FMIC"), the registered office of which is 270 Central Avenue, Johnston, RI 02919-4923, USA.
+The Company is incorporated in the United States, and the registered office of which is 270 Central Avenue, Johnston, RI 02919-4923, USA.

-FMIC has a financial strength rating of A+ (Superior) issued by A M Best and AA (Very Strong) issued by Fitch Ratings.
+The Company has a financial strength rating of A+ (Superior) issued by A M Best, A+ issused by S&P Global and AA (Very Strong) issued by Fitch Ratings.